Festival Walk: Financial transactions

 The development was a 50:50 joint venture between Swire Properties and CITIC Pacific.
 The partners secured the plot in a Government land auction in 1993 with a HK$2.9 billion bid, and developed it at an estimated cost of $2.2 billion.
 In January 2006, in Hong Kong's biggest property deal, Swire Properties paid HK$6.18 billion to buy out its partner's half share.
 In July 2007, it was announced that Swire Pacific was contemplating listing the property as a real estate investment trust.
 In July 2011, Mapletree Investments acquired Festival Walk at a property value of HK$18.8 billion which was the largest global retail real estate deal in 2011 In 2013, Festival Walk was divested to Mapletree's fourth real estate investment trust, the Mapletree Greater China Commercial Trust, as one of its two seed assets in 2013.
-In 2018, Mapletree Greater China Commercial Trust renamed as Mapletree North Asia Commercial Trust upon completion of acquisition of Japan portfolio.
+In 2018, Mapletree Greater China Commercial Trust renamed as Mapletree North Asia Commercial Trust upon completion of acquisition of the Japan portfolio.
 The mall is now managed by Mapletree North Asia Property Management Limited.

+Incidents

 2014 roof damage

-At approximately 9:00 pm (0800 GMT) on 30 March 2014 hailstones the size of golfballs shattered the ceiling windows of Festival Walk during a heavy thunderstorm, causing rain to pour straight into the interior of the mall.
+At approximately 9:00 pm (0800 GMT) on 30 March 2014 hailstones the size of golf-balls shattered the ceiling windows of Festival Walk during a heavy thunderstorm, causing rain to pour straight into the interior of the mall.
 Some sections of interior ceiling collapsed and ankle-deep flooding was reported.
 Water from the shopping mall overflowed into the attached railway station.
 Mapletree Greater China Commercial Trust Management, the manager of Mapletree Greater China Commercial Trust, which owns Festival Walk, said its staff were on site to render assistance.
 However, mall management were criticised for failing to alert the public through the mall's website and via relevant social media networks.
 Evacuation of the public was also done poorly, as at 10:00 pm the public was still on scene sending live images to social media networks.

+2019–2020 Hong Kong protests

+In the evening on a Tuesday, 12 November 2019, Festival walk was stormed and vandalized by protesters.
+Many of the glass barriers were shattered leaving broken glass scattered in the main areas of the mall, including the main entrance and bottom floors, most ground floor windows in the mall were also shattered or vandalized.
+The Christmas tree, set up every year inside Festival Walk to celebrate Christmas, was set on fire by rioters using Molotov cocktails and petrol bombs.
+The fire was dealt with using hoses.